jhpyle/docassemble/_docs/frontend.md

 If you are a software developer, you can develop your own front end for **docassemble**.
 If you add `&json=1` to the end of the URL, or include `json=1` as parameter of a POST request, a [JSON] representation of the screen will be returned.
+(In fact, `json` set to anything will cause a [JSON] representation to be returned.)

 To communicate back with the server, you will need to mimic the way that the browser communicates with the server.
 The easiest way to